Harry Hall betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Harry Hall of England plays his second shot on the 15th hole on day two of the FedEx Open de France 2025 at Golf de Saint-Nom-la-Breteche on September 19, 2025 in Paris, France.
+(Luke Walker/Getty Images)

-Harry Hall finished tied for 10th at 12-under in his most recent appearance at the Sony Open in Hawaii.
+Harry Hall finished tied for tenth at 12-under in his most recent appearance at the Sony Open in Hawaii.
 He'll tee off at Waialae Country Club Jan.
-15-18 with another solid finish in mind at the 2026 Sony Open in Hawaii.
+15-18 with his sights set higher this time around in the 2026 Sony Open in Hawaii.

 Hall's recent history at the Sony Open in Hawaii